What is a Denial-of-Service (DDoS) Attacks? GRIDINSOFT TEAM

 Overloading the server is not an easy task, especially if we are talking about the pages of large companies or online services.
 More than a dozen of Google services, Netflix, Amazon, Microsoft - they receive hundreds of thousands of requests per minute - and their servers keep going without any trouble.
 Proper setting of the response routing and renting or building more servers will make your service available for more customers, besides being more sustainable to any sort of overload.

 Cybercriminals who commit DDoS attacks are not inventing a new thing.
 The essence of this sort of cyberattack is creating an enormous amount of requests that simply overload the server.
 These attacks are usually conducted with the help of botnets - groups of the computers, infected with a virus which makes them “zombie”.
 These machines (some of the uncovered botnets were bigger than 100k computers) are controlled from a single command center.
-Crooks can tell them to send requests to each site - even to google.com.
+Crooks can tell them to send requests to any site - even to google.com.
 Having the botnet, which is large enough, you may shut down or make it troublesome to connect even to large and well-known resources.